 Kilmarnock Horse Rescue is very careful to make sure that our Friend for Life scheme works for the long term benefit of both our equine and the foster home in which they are placed.
 This means we take great care with the rehoming process and there are a number of stages that a successful applicant must go through before they can take a Kilmarnock Horse Rescue equine home with them.

 If you are thinking of becoming a Friend for Life, please ensure you have read all the rehoming information and our Terms and Conditions on the website before submitting an application.
+Every one of your goals can become an actuality with 20 pound free bingo no deposit.
+All all of the modern betting delays in your case!

 The aim of the rehoming process is to ensure potential fosterers have fully considered all the implications and costs involved in rehoming an equine.
 It is also to enable us to match suitable equines to suitable homes.